 A mistaken identity defense may also point to evidence implicating another suspect.
 Still, the defendant does not have an obligation to do that.

 First-Degree Murder Defenses: Failure to Prove the Elements

 First-degree murder is a crime with specific elements, each of which the state must prove beyond a reasonable doubt.
 The defense attorney will review the elements of the crime in the state law at issue.
 If one of these elements is missing, the accused should not face charges of first-degree murder.
 For example, if there is little or no evidence of premeditation, there may be good cause for a lesser charge, such as second-degree murder or manslaughter.

 While the defense may raise doubts about the state's evidence on one or more elements, it doesn't have to do so.
 To convict the defendant, the prosecutor always carries the burden of proving each crime element to the jury.

 First-Degree Murder Defenses: Justification

-The defendant cannot have instigated the threatening situation.
-The degree of force used must be proportional to the perceived threat.
-And the defendant's reaction to the threat cannot take place after the threat of death or bodily harm has passed.
+The defendant can't have started the fight or instigated the threatening situation.
+The degree of force must be proportional to the perceived threat.
+The defendant's reaction to the threat can't take place after the threat of death or serious physical harm has passed.

-Many states require that the defendant attempt to retreat or avoid danger, if possible, before resorting to the use of deadly force.
-These states do not allow self-defense if it is shown that the killer could have safely avoided the threat to by retreating.
-States differ in the degree to which they require an attempt to retreat from a threat, but no state requires retreat from a threat inside one's home.
+Many states require that the defendant try to retreat or avoid danger, if possible, before resorting to the use of deadly force.
+These states don't allow claims of self-defense when the defendant could retreat to safety.
+States differ in how they define such a retreat.
+No state requires a retreat from a deadly threat inside one's home.